Grandma’s Homemade Sandwich Bread: A Fresh Take on a Family Favorite

 1. Activate the Yeast

-- In a large mixing bowl, combine warm water, honey, and salt
+• In a large mixing bowl, combine warm water and honey.

 (This step is crucial!
 If your yeast doesn’t bubble, your water might be too hot or too cold, or the yeast might be expired.)